edin-dal/sdql/README.md

 SDQL Query
 ----

 An implementation of SDQL (Semi-ring Dictionary Query Language) in Scala for query processing.
+The backend of this work was primarily a student project and does not represent the best performance that can be achieved with SDQL.
+For a more performant implementation for query processing, refer to [sdql.py](https://github.com/edin-dal/sdqlpy).

 ## Syntax